 10. Build your personal Brand

-Quitting your job is a great opportunity to start building your personal brand.
+Quitting your job is an excellent opportunity to start building your personal brand.
 What are you good at?
 What do you want to be known for?
 How can you start positioning yourself as an expert in your field?

 11. Take some time to relax and recharge